 Although they love a bit of dystopia, this collection of the best Brazilian movies and TV shows can still give you great insight into the culture of Brazil and mindset of its people.
 It’s a fantastic way to learn about the country before you go, plus you’ll always have something to chat to the locals about once you get there!

-As luck would have it, all of the below TV shows are on Netflix (at least in my current region of the UK), but unfortunately you’ll have to get a bit more creative with finding a place to watch the list of the best Brazilian movies.
+As luck would have it, all of the below TV shows are on Netflix (at least in my current region of the UK, a VPN will help you access any region’s Netflix), but unfortunately you’ll have to get a bit more creative with finding a place to watch the list of the best Brazilian movies.
 Rich in Love, Aquarius and City of God: 10 Years Later are all there, though!

 After you’ve read this post on the best Brazilian movies and TV shows, you may also want to take a look at:

 In my opinion, this is easily the best Brazilian TV show.
 Available on Netflix, 3% is like an adult take on the Hunger Games, where due to a lack of resources 97% of the dystopian population live in complete poverty, whereas each year 3% of 18 year-olds are given the chance to prove themselves as worthy of living in the luxurious Offshore, where they have crazy technology and want for nothing.
 The first season follows a new cohort of competing youths as they step over each other in rounds and rounds of logical, physical and ethical challenges, known as ‘El Proceso‘.
 Things get pretty explosive!